VietHoang1512/KPA/README.md

 ### Pseudo-label

-Group the arguments by their key point and consider the order of that key point within the topic as their labels ( see [pseudo_label](src/pseudo_label) ).
-For now we can used available pytorch metrics learning losses, miners or reducers from this great [open-source](https://github.com/KevinMusgrave/pytorch-metric-learning) in the main training workflow
+Group the arguments by their key point and consider the order of that key point within the topic as their labels (see [pseudo_label](src/pseudo_label)).
+For now we can used available pytorch metrics learning losses, miners or reducers from this great [open-source](https://github.com/KevinMusgrave/pytorch-metric-learning) in the main training workflow.

 ### Utils

 - [x] K-folds
-- [ ] Full-flow
+- [x] Full-flow

 ## Acknowledgements